Deccatron/GhostWalletFinder/README.md

-GhostWalletFinder is an open source, automated Bitcoin wallet seed finder.
+BitWalletFinder is an open source, automated Bitcoin wallet seed finder.

 Developed by Deccatron and DigitalSamurai